yuzie007/mpltern/docsrc/notes_for_implementation.rst

     - ``'left'``: ``'bottom'``
     - ``'right'``: ``'top'``

-The above gives different spacings between tick labels and the axis labels for the *x* and the *y* axes when tick labels come below the axis label. are inconsistent in the sense that they gives different spacings from their tick labels.
+The above gives different spaces between tick labels and the axis labels for the *x* and the *y* axes when tick labels come below the axis label.
 In mpltern, ``bottom`` is used by default when the tick labels come below the axis label.
-This is because ``baseline`` and ``top`` look to give different spacings from their tick labels if the label text has a descent.
+This is because ``baseline`` and ``top`` apparently give different spaces to their tick labels if the label text has a descent.

 ``Tick``